firecracker-microvm/firecracker-containerd/README.md

 ### Building

 Each of the components requires Go 1.11 and utilizes Go modules.
 You must have a properly set up Go toolchain capable of building the components.
+Note that Modules are an experimental opt-in feature in Go 1.11, there are two ways to activate module support:

+* Invoke the go command in a directory outside of the `$GOPATH`.
+* set GO111MODULE=on before invoke the go command.

 The devicemapper snapshotter requires `dmsetup` command line tool to be installed and available on your computer.
 On Ubuntu, it can be installed